 SELECT * FROM s1.Student INNER JOIN s2.Student_backup_table ON s1.Student = s2.Student_backup_table;

-OUTER ROW shows all the rows of the first table and the matching rows of another table.
+OUTER JOIN shows all the rows of the first table and the matching rows of another table.

 SELECT * FROM s1.Student OUTER JOIN s2.Student_backup_table ON s1.Student = s2.Student_backup_table;

 It generates a table by the cartesian product of one table with another table.
-The total number of rows after the cartesian product would be rows of first table * columns of 2nd table.
+The total number of rows after the cartesian product would be rows of the first table and columns of the second table.

 SELECT * FROM Students CROSS JOIN Students_backup_table;

-With SQL we can query inside another query statement, with this we can perform multiple queries statements at once.
+With SQL, we can put a query inside another query statement.
+With this, we can perform multiple queries at once.

-With IN command we can check whether the data is present in the table or not.
+With the IN command, we can check whether the data is present in the table or not.

 SELECT * FROM Students WHERE name IN (SELECT name FROM Students WHERE name = ”Sam” );